Lamartio/rijks-art/README.md

 | URL in build config
 | Centralize dependencies in BuildSrc (or Composite build)
 | Add query to the collections API and UI
+| See what I can do to log networking issues